-Are you a psychology graduate who wants to develop your knowledge even further or is particularly interested in a career in psychology The MSc Psychology will allow you to progress into more advanced study or to graduate level roles in professional areas of psychology requiring further study at doctoral level.
+Are you a psychology graduate who wants to develop your knowledge even further or is particularly interested in a career in psychology?
+Completing the University of Bolton's MSc Psychology will support you to progress into more advanced study or graduate-level roles in professional areas of psychology that require doctoral-level study.

 Mode of Study: